 By default, when you create a new Translation Content Item, Rhythmyx adds it to the same Workflow and Community as its owner.
 To specify a different Community and Workflow, you must define a configuration that specifies a different Workflow and Community for each new Content Item of a specific Content Type in a specific Locale.
-Use the Auto Translation Configuration Editor to define these configurations.
+Use the Translation Settings dialog in the Rhythmyx Workbench.